 - The Cotswold hills are full of wonderful trails, from easy circular routes through to walking the Cotswold Way.

 - The Severn Valley, including the Severn Way Walk.
-The waterways of Gloucestershire include; The River Severn, River Wye, Gloucester To Sharpness Canal, River Avon In Tewkesbury, Stroudwater navigation and even the source of the River Thames at Thames Head near Cirencester.
+Waterways of Gloucestershire include; The River Severn, River Wye, Gloucester To Sharpness Canal, River Avon In Tewkesbury, Stroudwater navigation and even the source of the River Thames at Thames Head near Cirencester.

 - Walks in nature reserves & country parks such as on Robinswood Hill.

-- There are many circular walks, many of these start at pubs or restaurants.
+- There are many circular walks in Gloucestershire.
+Many of these walks start at pubs or restaurants.

 - Longer walking Holidays Such as “The Cotswold Way” & “The Severn Way”